mbojoly/diokles/README.md

 can be a great tool to learn how to use an APM tool.

 ##Getting started
-DIOKLES requires Java8+ and Docker 1.8.2+
+DIOKLES requires Java8+ and Docker 1.8.2+ with docker-machine and maven 3.3.3+
 ```
 cd <DIOKLES HOME>
 ./sh/clean.sh